-He was first introduced in Genesis 1:2b.
+He was first introduced in Genesis 1:2.
 In the Tanakh, the Spirit of God came upon individuals during the times of our forefathers, like Moses, David (see II Samuel 23:1-3), and the Prophets.
-In the New Covenant, the Messiah, Yeshua, promised His disciples that “the Comforter” would come to them after He was gone, described as the Spirit of Truth (John 14:17, 26), who was with them and would be in them.
+In the New Covenant, The Messiah, Yeshua, promised His disciples that “the Comforter” would come to them after He is gone, described as the Spirit of Truth (John 14:17, 26), who was with them and would be in them.
 Yeshua further declared that the Spirit of Truth, would guide us into all truth and would glorify Him — the Messiah — not Himself (John 16:13-15).
 He empowers us (Acts 1:8).
-He seals us [Ephesians 1:13; 4:30 (see NIV and Jewish New Testament versions)].
-If we have not the Spirit, we are not His (Romans 8:9).
+He seals us [Ephesians 1:13; 4:30) If we have not the Spirit, we are not His (Romans 8:9).
 He leads us and teaches us (Romans 8:14-17).
 His indwelling enables us to live a Godly life.
 Acts 2:38 says, “Repent, be immersed, and receive the Holy Spirit.”

 Created in the image of God (Genesis 1:26-27), but through disobedience, man fell from his first state and became separated from God (Genesis 2:17; 3:22-24).
 Therefore, according to the Scriptures, all men are born with a sinful nature (Psalms 14:1-3; 49:7; 53:13, Isaiah 64:6; Romans 3:9-12, 23; 5:12).
 Man’s only hope for redemption (salvation) is through the atonement made by the Messiah (Leviticus 17:11; Isaiah 53; Daniel 9:24-26; I Corinthians 15:22; Hebrews 9:11-14, 28; John 1:12, 3:36), resulting in regeneration by the Holy Spirit (Titus 3:5), which is the new birth (John 3:3-8).
 For by grace we are saved through faith, it is a gift of God (Ephesians 2:8-9).